 It is a photographer’s (paparazzi) dream, Venice, one of the most beautiful places in the world, with stunning backdrops at every turn, and the marriage of America’s most notable bachelor.
-No wonder that rafts of photographers are following the wedding party around as the bread and butter of all paparazzi all congregate for this spectacular ceremony and party, a perfect opportunity for a valuable photo.
+No wonder that rafts of photographers are following the wedding party around to try and get a snap of the bride and groom all dressed up.
+Being the first to catch a picture of the bride in her dress is a paparazzi’s dream.
 However, Clooney and his bride have sold the rights to the wedding pictures to Vogue in return for an undisclosed donation to the Clooney foundation.
 To watch the video of the paparazzi attack, click here.
+Venice is obviously one of the most beautiful locations in the world, especially if it’s good enough for George Clooney and his new wife to marry here.
+This might be why so many people are thinking of planning a destination wedding in Venice.
+You don’t have to worry about papparazzi trying to catch a picture of your wedding dress if you choose to get married here though, although if it’s from somewhere like Winnie Couture (https://winniecouture.com/stores/wedding-dresses-houston-tx/), they’d be mad to not get a picture.

 Travel in Venice is by water taxi, giving everyone a good glimpse of the riders.
 There are no “gated” communities so plenty of opportunity, like standing on the bridge awaiting the taxi, the entrance.
 And to help you know where to be there is even a moment-by-moment blog advising you of their arrivals, departures, breakfast and anything else you might be interested in knowing.